Casino Royale (2006 film): Filming

 After Prague, the production moved to the Bahamas.
+Eon originally considered filming the Madagascar scenes in South Africa before just using the Bahamas, which also doubled for the Italian Riviera.
 Several locations around New Providence were used for filming during February and March, particularly on Paradise Island.
+The film then went to the United Kingdom, filming at Dunsfold Aerodrome in Surrey, the cricket pavilion at Eton College (although that scene was cut from the completed film) and the Millbrook Vehicle Proving Ground in Bedfordshire.
 Footage set in Mbale, Uganda, was filmed at Black Park, a country park in Buckinghamshire, on 4 July 2006.
-Additional scenes took place at Albany House, an estate owned by golfers Ernie Els and Tiger Woods.
-The crew returned to the Czech Republic in April, and continued there, filming in Prague, Planá, and Loket, before completing in the town of Karlovy Vary in May.
+Additional scenes took place at Albany House, an estate owned by the golfers Ernie Els and Tiger Woods.
+The crew returned to the Czech Republic in April, and continued there, filming in Prague, Planá and Loket, before completing in the town of Karlovy Vary in May.
 Karlovy Vary was used as the exterior of the Casino Royale, with the Grandhotel Pupp serving as "Hotel Splendide".
+The locations were chosen as Trieste and the Croatian coastline did not have the large hotels surrounded by big boulevards wanted by the producers to make for an imposing location.
+Strahov Monastery doubled for the House of Commons when M meets Bond.

 The main Italian location was Venice, where the majority of the film's ending is set.
 The scene with Bond on a sailboat was filmed aboard a 54 foot yacht named Spirit.
 She was constructed by Spirit Yachts in Suffolk, England, and had to be demasted to fit under various Venetian bridges to reach the filming location.
-For this reason, SV Spirit "was the first sailing boat to go up the Grand Canal in Venice for 300 years".
+For this reason, according to the company, SV Spirit "was the first sailing boat to go up the Grand Canal in Venice for 300 years".
+Vesper wears a red dress as Bond follows her in tribute to Don't Look Now, and none of the extras in the scene wore red to make her more noticeable.
 Other scenes in the latter half of the film were shot in late May and early June at the Villa del Balbianello on the shores of Lake Como.
-Further exterior shooting for the movie took place at properties such as the Villa La Gaeta, near the lakeside town of Menaggio.
+Further exterior shooting for the film took place at properties such as the Villa La Gaeta, near the lakeside town of Menaggio.